-Assess your pet’s behavior and make sure they’ll travel well and adjust to the new environment.
-You may want to discuss medication options with your veterinarian, especially if your pet is prone to anxiety issues.
-Make sure your pet’s shots are up to date and request a copy of their records from your vet to carry with you.
+- Complete Vet Visits & Obtain Medical Records: Make sure your animal is up-to-date with all vaccinations and request a copy to bring with you.
 Some properties or private owners will require you to provide vaccination records and/or a photo of your pet at the time of move-in.
-Also, pet records are good to have if you find it necessary to take your pet to the vet while on assignment.
+Also, pet records are good to have in case you need to visit a vet while on assignment.

-At Travel Nurse Across America, we know that traveling with pets is important to many travel nurses, and so is keeping them healthy.
-That’s why we offer Pet Assure and Pet Plus to our suite of benefits for each traveler.
-Pet Assure is a veterinary discount plan, and members save 25% on all in-house medical services at participating veterinarians.
+We know traveling with pets is important to many of our nurses, and so is keeping them healthy.
+That’s why we offer Pet Assure and Pet Plus to our suite of benefits.
+Pet Assure is a veterinary discount plan that saves members 25% on all in-house medical services at participating veterinarians.
 Pet Assure covers every type of pet with absolutely no exclusions.
-PETPlus is a prescription savings plan that includes a 24/7 Pet Help Line, and members receive wholesale pricing of up to 50% off on brand-name prescriptions, flea & tick products, vitamins and supplements, heartworm preventatives and specialty and prescription food.
+PETPlus is a prescription savings plan that includes a 24/7 Pet Help Line, and members receive wholesale pricing of up to 50% off brand-name prescriptions, flea & tick products, vitamins & supplements, heartworm preventatives and specialty and prescription food.
 Same day pick-up is available for most prescriptions at over 50,000 Caremark® pharmacies nationwide.

-Today, more property owners are accepting travelers with pets, but it may come with a price.
+Today, more property owners are accepting pets, but it may come with a price.
 Usually, you can expect to pay both a refundable deposit and a non-refundable pet fee.
-Deposits and fees vary based on your pets’ size, breed, etc. Some properties also charge pet rent.
+Deposits and fees vary based on the size and breed of your pet.
+Some properties may also charge a monthly rental for your cat or dog.
 Pet rent can range from $10-$50 per month, per pet.
-If you pay a refundable deposit, you need to allow up to 90 days after your assignment ends for the refund to be processed.
+If you pay a refundable deposit, allow up to 90 days after your assignment ends for the refund to be processed.

 All in all, having a pet should not prevent you from traveling.
 Though it may add some extra challenges, the rewards of sharing your journey with your beloved friend can make it all worthwhile!